removing a back bevel

 I'm not so sure about the fractures being the major cause for edge dulling.
 As far as I can see, a worn edge is very rounded.
 When you get nicks in the edge, you should enlarge the sharpening angle.
 A well wearing toolsteel in a handplane with a large enough sharpening angle shows very rounded shapes after using it a lot.
 In my opinion, abrasion is the main cause of edge dulling.

 Danny started the thread to ask a perfectly sensible question, which received some perfectly sensible and satisfactory answers.
-The conversation then morphed into a 'my method of sharpening is better than yours and you're an silly person for not doing it my way' phase (which didn't interest me) and then further morphed into a 'we know it works, but why and how does it work?' phase which is rather more interesting.
+The conversation then morphed into a 'my method of sharpening is better than yours and you're an idiot for not doing it my way' phase (which didn't interest me) and then further morphed into a 'we know it works, but why and how does it work?' phase which is rather more interesting.

 Mankind has evolved his knowledge fast since the stone age.
 Part of the reason for this, particularly in the last couple of centuries, is that some people were prepared to ask 'why'.
 Through that questioning and investigation, they often found better ways of doing it.
 If everybody had been content to just accept what works with no care as to why, we'd still be in the stone age.